 General Information

-- Position Papers are due March 28th, 2025 at 11:59 pm EST. One week before the conference.
+- Position Papers are due March 21th, 2025 at 11:59 pm EST, two weeks before the conference, and should be submitted to the respective team email found in the table below.

-- EXAMPLE: UNSC_France_JohnSmith_ExampleHigh_ExternalPositionPaper
+- EXAMPLE: UNSC_France_JohnSmith

 Committee |